jt1402/Projects/README.md

 # Frontend-Porjects
 All of the projects were remade by myself.
+Some of them are not responsible for some devices.

 ## Sites:
 * Crafters